 • Additionally, the challenges posed by varying terrains, changes in speed, and maintaining stability further increase the intensity of the exercise and thus the calorie burn.

-See also How many calories are in a blt with mayo
+See also How many calories does a burger and fries have

 It is important to note that the precise number of calories burned during skiing depends on several factors, including the duration and intensity of the activity, the individual’s body weight and composition, and even the external conditions such as temperature and altitude.
 Therefore, it would be inappropriate to generalize the exact calorie count without considering these unique variables that contribute to energy expenditure.